TharunVirupakshi/CStyleToyCompiler/README.md

 # C Style Toy Compiler

 ## Overview
-This project is a toy compiler designed to demonstrate the components of a basic compiler.
+This project is a toy compiler designed for to demonstrate the components of a basic compiler. *While the compiler adopts a C-style syntax, it does not adhere to it strictly*.
+Notably:

+- Executable code does not need to reside within a function (like main() in C); it can be written and executed at the top level, similar to JavaScript or Python.

+- The compiler allows function declarations within another function, providing flexibility in structure similar to JavaScript.

+- It supports [hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting) within a scope, allowing variable names to be used before their declaration, akin to JavaScript.

 The project includes:

 1. **Lexical Analysis**: Tokenizes the source code into meaningful symbols.
 2. **Syntax Analysis**: Parses tokens into an Abstract Syntax Tree (AST).